 For more about how to post a Thought or Question on The Mighty, head here.

-4. Write a response to something in the news — good or bad.
+4. React to what’s happening in the world.
 A new song.
 An interview with a celebrity.
 A comment from a politician.
 If something in the news cycle strikes a nerve or leaves you inspired, let us know why.
 Make sure to mark your piece as timely when you submit!
-If you use this prompt, include the hashtag #News at the end of your submission.

 We’re humbled to have you with us.